Ranavalona III: Algiers, Algeria

 Ranavalona would return to France six more times over the course of the next twelve years.
 Her frequent visits and excellent reputation made her the cause célèbre of many French citizens who pitied the queen's fate and admired her gracious acceptance of her new life.
 Ranavalona's visits were generally accompanied by much media fanfare and the queen's popularity among the French public grew to the extent that she was featured on the box of Petit Beurre biscuits in 1916.
 The queen's second visit to France occurred in September 1903, when she visited Vic-sur-Cère and Aurillac.
 Pressure by citizens during this visit succeeded in raising her pension to 37,000 francs.
-Two years later she would visit Marseilles and Saint-Germain and inhabit a large five-bedroom Parisian apartment in the sixteenth arrondissement from which she would attend the Paris Opera, observe a session of the French House of Representatives and be formally received at the Ministry of the Colonies.
+Two years later she would visit Marseille and Saint-Germain and inhabit a large five-bedroom Parisian apartment in the sixteenth arrondissement from which she would attend the Paris Opera, observe a session of the French House of Representatives and be formally received at the Ministry of the Colonies.
 Again due to pressure from sympathetic French citizens, Ranavalona's pension was further raised to 50,000 francs per annum.
 On her next visit in 1907, the queen would use Dives-sur-Mer as a home base to visit the Calvados region, where she was photographed for the French press.
 From August to September 1910, Ranavalona would visit Paris, Nantes, La Baule and Saint-Nazaire and was repeatedly the target of undesired attention from press photographers.
 Her 1912 trip to the tiny, remote village of Quiberville would coincide with the increase of her annual pension to 75,000 francs.
-The queen's final voyage in 1913 would take her to Marseilles, Aix-les-Bains and Allevard.
+The queen's final voyage in 1913 would take her to Marseille, Aix-les-Bains and Allevard.

 The outbreak of World War I in 1914 put an end to Ranavalona's visits to France.
 Throughout her time in Algeria, she and her family regularly attended the weekly Protestant service at the Reformed Church building in central Algiers.
 After the war began she sought to contribute by vigorously participating in the activities of the Algerian Red Cross.